 What You Can Do Instead

 Instead of missing out on your Zzz’s, treat sleep like you would any other appointment in your schedule.
 Instead of staying up working or watching TV, set an alarm that tells you when it is time to turn off electronics and let your mind unwind.
-Find some sleep hygiene practices to help ease you into slumber.
-If you find yourself up at 4 a.m. staring at the ceiling no matter what you do, talk to your doctor about possible solutions.
+Develop sleep hygiene practices to help ease you into slumber.
+If you find yourself awake, staring at the ceiling no matter what you do, talk to your doctor about possible solutions.